matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 <p align="center"><img src="http://i.stack.imgur.com/01qkt.jpg"></p>

 ##### Geometric primitives of the child voxels
-* Geometric primitives to the <span style="color:green;">left</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
+* Geometric primitives to the left of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
-* Geometric primitives to the <span style="color:red;">right</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
+* Geometric primitives to the right of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
 * Geometric primitives straddling the <span style="color:purple;">splitting plane</span> belong to both child voxels.
 * Geometric primitives lying outside the <span style="color:blue;">parent</span> voxel belong to none of the child voxels.

 ##### AABBs of the child voxels
 The AABBs of the child voxels are made tight to the geometric primitives, but the plane corresponding to the <span style="color:purple;">splitting plane</span> can only be moved to the <span style="color:green;">left</span> (<span style="color:red;">right</span>) for the <span style="color:green;">left</span> (<span style="color:red;">right</span>) child voxel.
 So the geometry first needs to be clipped against the <span style="color:purple;">splitting plane</span>.
 Furthermore, only the overlap with the AABB of the <span style="color:blue;">parent</span> voxel will be used when geometric primitives straddle the AABB of the <span style="color:blue;">parent</span> voxel.

-Originally, I discovered the GK-BVH myself and called it a Tight BSP (TBSP) due to its close resemblance to BSPs with regard to the construction.
+Originally, I discovered the GK-BVH myself and called it a *Tight BSP* (TBSP) due to its close resemblance to BSPs with regard to the construction.
 The traversal algorithm, however, is similar to a BVH, explaining the GK-BVH name.
 The only difference is that geometric primitives can now be associated with multiple leaf nodes and thus the same geometric primitives can be tested multiple times for intersection by the same ray (without using optimizations such as *mailboxing*).
 This also implies that the resulting GK-BVH will look differently internally as opposed to BVHs, where the latter can just reorganize the geometric primitives in place and the former will depend on an extra indirection (i.e. indices).

  - (-) $\mathcal{O}\left(N \log N\right)$ full sweeping-plane SAH build algorithm is **not** possible for constructing complete GK-BVHs due to the involved clipping operations.
  - (+) $\mathcal{O}\left(N \log N\right)$ binned SAH build algorithm for constructing complete GK-BVHs (in parallel) is possible.

-We can also clip the AABBs instead of the geometric primitives, which is similar to the difference between kd-trees and kd-trees built with split clipping.
+We can also clip the AABBs instead of the geometric primitives, which is similar to the difference between kd-trees built with and without split clipping.

 ##### Geometric primitives of the child voxels
-* Geometric primitives whose AABB is to the <span style="color:green;">left</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
+* Geometric primitives whose AABB is to the left of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
-* Geometric primitives whose AABB is to the <span style="color:red;">right</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
+* Geometric primitives whose AABB is to the right of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
 * Geometric primitives whose AABB is straddling the <span style="color:purple;">splitting plane</span> belong to both child voxels.

 ##### AABBs of the child voxels
-The AABBs of the child voxels are made tight to the geometric primitives, but the plane corresponding to the <span style="color:purple;">splitting plane</span> can only be moved to the <span style="color:green;">left</span> (<span style="color:red;">right</span>) for the <span style="color:green;">left</span> (<span style="color:red;">right</span>) child voxel.
+The AABBs of the child voxels are made tight to the AABBs of the geometric primitives, but the plane corresponding to the <span style="color:purple;">splitting plane</span> can only be moved to the <span style="color:green;">left</span> (<span style="color:red;">right</span>) for the <span style="color:green;">left</span> (<span style="color:red;">right</span>) child voxel.
 Furthermore, only the overlap with the AABB of the <span style="color:blue;">parent</span> voxel will be used when geometric primitives straddle the AABB of the <span style="color:blue;">parent</span> voxel.

 GK-BVHs are tighter since they perform clipping operations on the geometric primitives (and thus not on their less tighter AABBs).
 Therefore, GK-BVHs will typically have a smaller geometric reference duplication.
 The only benefit of not clipping the geometric primitives, but the AABBs instead, is a faster build algorithm and the potential of still being able to use a full sweeping-plane SAH build algorithm in a similar fashion to the way BVHs can be built.
-The traversal of your acceleration data structure and the GK-BVH will however be the same, and will thus be the same as the traversal of a BVH.
+The traversal will however be the same as for the GK-BVH, and will thus be the same as for the BVH as well.
 And the traversal of the latter is more efficient in case of less overlap between the AABBs of the child voxels.
 Since the tightness of GK-BVHs is larger than your acceleration data structure, GK-BVHs will outperform them.

 #### References